RAYMOND HAMILTON

 then looking to reconcile her earlier marriage to Barney Pitts.
 She was also married to a

-criminal named Raymond Tilghman and later married convict Fred H. Holmes.
+criminal named Raymond Tilghmann and later married convict Fred H. Holmes.
 She was the

 daughter of Joe Chambless and the sister of criminal Odell Chambless (photo below).